pact-foundation/pact.io/documentation/golang/provider/provider.md

-# Provider States
+# Provider

-Provider side Pact testing, involves verifying that the contract - the Pact file
-- can be satisfied by the Provider.
+Provider side Pact testing, involves verifying that the contract - the Pact file - can be satisfied by the Provider.

 1. Start your Provider API: